kripy17/SOC-Home-Lab/phase-1-wazuh-deployment/README.md

 | Privilege escalation | ✅ | ✅ | ✅ | ✅ |
 | Suspicious tool install | ✅ | ✅ | ✅ | ✅ |
 | File integrity violation | ✅ | ✅ | ✅ | ✅ |

-All four simulations confirmed that the monitoring pipeline is functioning correctly from endpoint activity through to dashboard alert visibility.

 ---